kitzeslab/opensoundscape/docs/installation/mac_and_linux.md

 ### Intel-chip Macs (not Apple Silicon)

 You may need to install pytorch from conda-forge since newer versions are not visible to pip.
-Run these lines in Termina, replacing `NAME` with the desired name of your environment:
+Run these lines in your terminal, replacing `NAME` with the desired name of your environment:

 ```
 conda create -n NAME python=3.11